Child Custody Attorney in Philadelphia

-When parents no longer are living together, one of the issues that they will have to address is how to handle the custody of the children.
-In Pennsylvania you will often hear two types of custody talked about: physical custody and legal custody.
+When parents no longer live together, one of the issues they'll have to address is the custody of the children.
+In Pennsylvania, you'll often hear about two types of custody: physical custody and legal custody.

-Physical custody refers to who the children will live with.
-Usually, one parent has primary physical custody which means that the children live with that parent more than 50% of the time.
-In that situation, the other parent will have partial physical custody on a schedule that is agreed to by the parents or set up by the Court.
+Physical custody refers to the person the children will live with.
+Usually, one parent has primary physical custody, which means the children live with that parent more than 50% of the time.
+In that situation, the other parent will have partial physical custody and a schedule agreed upon by the parents or set up by the court.
 Sometimes the parents may share custody equally.

-Legal custody refers to who gets to make decisions concerning the health, welfare and upbringing of the children.
+Legal custody refers to who gets to make decisions concerning the children's health, welfare, and upbringing.
 This includes things like non-emergency medical care and where the children go to school.
-Most often both parents with share legal custody equally.
+Most often, both parents share legal custody equally.

-When determining what the custody arrangement will be, the primary factor that is considered is what is in the best interests of the children.
-Often, parents work out these arrangements between themselves, either voluntarily or with the assistance of their attorneys or a mediator.
-When they are unable to reach a decision, however, or when unmarried parents are unable to agree on who will have custody of their child, the court may intervene and make a decision based on the child's best interests.
+When determining the custody arrangement, the primary factor is what is in the best interest of the children.
+Parents often work out these arrangements between themselves, either voluntarily or with the assistance of their attorneys or a mediator.
+When they're unable to reach a decision, however, the court may intervene and make a decision based on their children's best interests.

-In the past year and a half, Pennsylvania has passed several new laws as that have significantly affected custody.
-These include new laws concerning relocation and the rights of parents and grandparents in custody.
+In the past year and a half, Pennsylvania has passed several new laws significantly affecting custody.
+They concern relocation and custody rights of parents and grandparents.